 1. Knee Lifts

 This chair exercise is good for strengthening your hips.
-Start by sitting upright and holding onto the sides of the chair.
+To start, sit upright and hold onto the sides of the chair.
 Then, with knees bent, lift one leg as high as is comfortable.
 Lower it back down gently and with control.
 Repeat with the opposite leg.
 To begin with, do 5 lifts with each leg, then increase over time.

 2. Seated Row